team4099/FalconScout/docs/CONFIGURING_DATAVALIDATION.md

 # DataValidation 📔

-Datavalidation is a system which scans scouting data as its collected and flags possible data entry errors.
-The scouting admin is then alerted to these possible errors.
+DataValidation is a system which scans scouting data as its collected and flags possible data entry errors.
+The scouting admin is then alerted to these errors.
 This system is written in `python` and is run after scouting data for each match is collected.

 ## Configuring Validation

-To configure datavalidation you only need to edit a couple fields in the `config.yaml` file.
+To configure DataValidation you only need to edit a couple fields in the `config.yaml` file.
 This file cand be found under `/backend/data_validation` directory.

 Example:
 ```